ethz-asl/linter/README.md

 ## Tools
 * **Cheking an entire repository**

-  Type `linter_check_all` to get run the linter on all files within the current repository.
+  Type `linter_check_all` to run the linters and formatters on all files within the current repository.

 ## ASCII-Art Sources